Just 2 in 10 U.S. employees have a ‘best friend’ at work, survey finds

 “It’s a lot more difficult to establish close kinds of relationships when you’re more distant,” he said.

-Johnny C. Taylor Jr., president and CEO of the Society for Human Resource Management, cites many benefits to work friends from all standpoints.
-Worker retention is on the top of his list.
+Johnny C. Taylor Jr., president, and CEO of the Society for Human Resource Management cites many benefits to working friends from all standpoints.
+Worker retention is at the top of his list.

 He, too, draws a distinction between close friendships and more distant ones at work.